preetisawant/cloud-foundry/ee.md

 Your 30-day free trial has expired, but you want to continue to use {{site.data.keyword.Bluemix_notm}}.
 You must add your credit card information for a Pay As You Go account or a Subscription account to continue using {{site.data.keyword.Bluemix_notm}}.
 However, {{site.data.keyword.Bluemix_notm}} still provides free allowances for most of the runtime frameworks and services even if you convert to a pay account.
 You are not charged by {{site.data.keyword.Bluemix_notm}} unless the usage is beyond the free allowances.

 {{site.data.keyword.Bluemix_notm}} provides an estimator and calculator for you to see your app cost.
-You can see the cost of TestNode in the following ways:
+You can see the cost of your app in the following ways:

-  * In your dashboard, click TestNode.
+  * In your dashboard, click your app.
 Then, in the Overview page, click **estimate the cost of this app** to see the price of **SDK for Node.js** runtime and Support, and the total monthly price of your app.

   * Or, in the Pricing Sheet page, type the monthly usage of the runtime and services of your app.
 For example, 3 instances of **SDK for Node.js** with 1 GB memory for each instance.
 The monthly price is calculated and displayed.